ZhaoTianlin990121/Unity-Vuforia-echoAR-demo-SpicyWatch/README.md

 11. Connect your IPhone with your Mac
 12. Click the "Play" button on top of the application to build
 13. If build successful, an App with the Unity icon should appear on your phone (API Key already handled, no need to get API key)
-14. Add the 3D models from the [Models folder](/Models) to the ecchoAR console.
+14. Add the 3D models from the [Models folder](/Models) to the ecchoAR console, remember to pull in both the obj and mtl for the texture to be applied.
-15. Run the application and you will see the watch appearing on your wrist
+15. Run the application and you will see the watch appearing on your wrist band
 * NOTE: You can try the software on Editor with webcam, although its performance will be significantly poorer than that of a mobile phone

 ## Learn more